Wednesday, March 9, 2011

 From that article:

--- CITE from Nature Neuroscience BEGIN --
+-- CITE from Nature Neuroscience BEGIN --An opinion of B.K. about that, from the comments:

 "Surprise!
 A unifying model of dorsal anterior cingulate function?"